Last Updated on

 The White German Shepherd is a large dog with a muscular body that hints at its strength.

-Most of these GSDs share the same facial features as tan-and-black German Shepherds.
+Aside from this all-white version and the all-black German Shepherd, most of these GSDs share the same facial features as tan-and-black German Shepherds.
 They have black noses, medium, almond-shaped, brown eyes, with black eye rims and lips.
 They also have large, upright ears that are triangular.

 Of course, this unique German Shepherd has a pure white or cream-colored coat.
 This coat is weather-resistant and double-layered.